-What We Do and Who Does It
+What We Do And Who Does It

-Our school processes personal information relating to pupils, staff and visitors, and, therefore, is a data controller.
-The school is registered as a data controller with the Information Commissioner's Office and renews this registration annually.
+Our trust and schools process personal information relating to pupils, staff and visitors, and, therefore, are data controllers.
+The trust is registered as a data controller with the Information Commissioner's Office and renews this registration annually.

-The schools Data Protection Officer (DPO) is responsible for overseeing the implementation of this policy, monitoring the schools compliance with the GDPR.
-The DPO would also work with the school by providing guidance and to develop related policies.
-They will report to the highest level and liaise with the IOC as and when required.
+The trust's Data Protection Officer (DPO) is responsible for overseeing the implementation of this policy, monitoring the trusts compliance with the UK-GDPR.
+The DPO also works with the trust by providing guidance and to develop related policies.
+They will report to the highest level and liaise with the ICO as and when required.

-The governing body has overall responsibility for ensuring that the school complies with its obligations under the General Data Protection Regulation.
+The trust board has overall responsibility for ensuring that the trust complies with its obligations under the General Data Protection Regulation.
 On a daily basis responsibilities lie with the Data Controller.
 In the absence of the Data Controller the Lead Processor will take up the role.
 The Data Protection Officer and the Data Controller will ensure that all staff are aware of their data protection obligations, and oversee any queries related to the storing or processing of personal data.

 Staff are responsible for ensuring that they collect and store any personal data in accordance with this policy.
-Staff must also inform the school of any changes to their personal data, such as a change of address.
+Staff must also inform the trust of any changes to their personal data, such as a change of address.